-&lt;sup>2 Agendas, papers and confirmed minutes of Academic Board and its sub-committees may be accessed in the central repository folders at: Y:\Everyone\Academic Board Committees (EHU staff login required)
+2 Agendas, papers and confirmed minutes of Academic Board and its sub-committees may be accessed via: Y:\Everyone\Academic Board Committees.

 Committee Structure

 The academic governance committee structure is as follows:

 Faculty Boards have the ability to constitute appropriate sub-committees to support the operation of their business.
 Where these sub-committees have formal reporting lines into Faculty Board (whether direct or indirect through another parent committee) they are to be considered as statutory committees for the purpose of information governance guidelines.